 The NOAA Marine Debris Program offers several nationwide, competitive funding opportunities for marine debris projects.
-These include: removal grants, education and outreach grants, and research grants.
+These include: removal, prevention, and research grants.

 Community-based Marine Debris Removal Grants

-The Marine Debris Program offers funding that supports locally driven, community-based marine debris prevention and removal projects.
+The Marine Debris Program offers funding that supports locally driven, community-based marine debris removal projects.
 These projects benefit coastal habitat, waterways, and wildlife including migratory fish.